Blue Diamond Almonds – Consolidated California Almond Crop Report –

 The hull split of the Nonpareil has begun in the central region.
 With the initiation of the hull split, growers are shifting their attention towards Navel Orange Worm, NOW, management and the upcoming harvest.
 Growers have begun hull split treatments to control NOW in orchards requiring control.
 They are also monitoring populations of web-spinning mites and hoping that early treatments with preventative materials targeted at damaging species will hold in the face of the heat wave baking the region as the period concluded.

 While observers have noted that there are few problems caused by web spinning mites so far this year, some growers in the region have suffered from the affects of Bacterial Spot.
-Central2LRGThis bacterial infection was first spotted in the California in Colusa County in 2006 and has been reported to cause significant losses to the Fritz variety in Australia in past years.
+This bacterial infection was first spotted in the California in Colusa County in 2006 and has been reported to cause significant losses to the Fritz variety in Australia in past years.
 The most serious infections have been observed in San Joaquin County, with Stanislaus and Northern Merced also reporting infections.
 So far, the disease has focused on the Fritz variety.
 However, observers have noted that the Nonpareil is also beginning to show signs of the disease in the most severely impacted plantings.
 Caused by a bacterial infection, Bacterial Spot is not susceptible to the disease-controlling fungicide materials growers normally employ.

 With the initiation of the hull split, growers will withhold irrigation to one-half of consumptive use for a two-week period in an effort to reduce susceptibility to hull rot fungal infections.
 Given the heat wave impacting the region as this report is being prepared, growers will be working a delicate balance between wanting to reduce the amount of moisture within the splitting hull while not inducing an excessive amount of stress that can adversely impact the weight and quality of the crop.
 Obviously, growers will be monitoring their orchards closely as the hull split progresses.